Cursus | Summer Programme

 - Insights in the latest dilemmas and trends in the field of radicalization and preventing violent extremism;

-- Insights in the opportunities and challenges of various approaches and the (im)possibilities of multidisciplinary cooperation and information sharing;
+- Insights in the opportunities and challenges of various approaches to violent extremism and its detection and prevention;

 - Proper understanding of the various organisations and stakeholders active in the field of preventing radicalisation and violent extremism and their various roles, perspectives, interests and limitations;